magpylib/magpylib/docs/index.rst

 ~~~~~~~~~~
 Install magpylib with pip (``>> pip install magpylib``).

-Run this simple code to calculate the magnetic field of a cylindrical magnet.
+**Example:** Run this simple code to calculate the magnetic field of a cylindrical magnet.

 .. code-block:: python